 Draco invited Severus over to where two armchairs sat facing one another with a small side table perched in between.
-Severus inclined his head and eased himself into the plush, green velvety armchair and inwardly revelled in its comfort.
+Severus inclined his head and eased himself into the plush, green velvety armchair and inwardly reveled in its comfort.
 On the surface, nothing showed.
 Draco, too, took a seat and entwined his fingers upon his lap, his eyes focusing intently on his knees, as though trying to work out on where to begin in his story.
-"I –do not know where to begin -Professor"
+"I –don't know where to begin -Professor."

 Severus' brows twinged inwards.
-This was a curious thought process to have such an impact on one as well put-together as hi godson.
-He pondered for a mere moment before speaking, "how exactly are muggles affecting you in this way?"
+This was a curious thought process to have such an impact on one as well put-together as his godson.
+He pondered for a mere moment before speaking, "How exactly are muggles affecting you in this way?"

 "I feel as though I should know a little more about them.
-I do not understand why father has to kill them all.
-The Dark Lord may be gone, but so many of his followers are still out there" Severus felt nerves knot within his stomach.
+I don't understand why father has to kill them all.
+The Dark Lord may be gone, but so many of his followers are still out there."
+Severus felt nerves knot within his stomach.
 His left forearm suddenly felt restricted within his long black sleeves of his robes.
 He swallowed thickly and continued to listen to his godson.
-"I do not want to become my father, Severus, but he will want me to follow in his footsteps and become a bloody-thirsty fiend like him"
+"I don't want to become my father, Severus, but he will want me to follow in his footsteps and become a bloody-thirsty fiend like him!"

 "And what problems are you having with this?"
 Severus asked, knowing fully well what the boys' dilemma was.
 He had been in such a position himself, until it had resulted in him not having any choice at all in the matter.

 Draco glanced at his godfather, contemplating him, as though reading through his cool mask of indifference.
-"I do not wish to kill them.
+"I don't wish to kill them.
 They let us live so why can we not do the same?"

 Draco felt grateful for his godfather's agreement.
 Well, he liked to think that he felt grateful, however it was becoming increasingly difficult to feel when his being had gone numb.
-"I can understand people must not like it for muggles to come into our world, but we always go into their world and they do not know about it"
+"I can understand people must not like it for muggles to come into our world, but we always go into their world and they don't know about it."

 Draco sighed wearily and reclined back into his chair, his hand pressed to his chin as he pondered.
 He glanced over at Severus who was mirroring his own actions, lost in a world of his own.
 "Uncle?"